 Skip to content

-Rick & Marlene Goble - Webmaster
+Rick & Marlene Goble

-Both Rick and Marlene played key roles in organizing the club’s “Cruiz’n to the Lakes” car shows.
+Both Rick and Marlene had roles in organizing the club’s “Cruiz’n to the Lakes” car shows.
 Marlene’s enthusiasm and her experience working with the American Cancer Society proved to be significant assets in ensuring the success of these events.
 Her involvement likely helped foster community support and engagement, potentially raising awareness and funds for cancer-related causes.

 1964 Chevrolet Chevelle Malibu SS Restomod